oqolarte/oblong/content/project/bujo.md

 I have been bullet-journaling (bujo) since I first chanced on it on 2015.
 It made sense to me at the time, and it still does.
+Whether I like it or not,
+the technology that humans are now developing rapidly moves towards the digital.
+Bujo remains my anchor to the analog world, where things are slower and require more deliberation.

 If you're curious what this is, Ryder Carroll, the creator, explains it [here](https://bulletjournal.com/pages/learn).